Verkehrsverbund Mittelthüringen

-The Verkehrsverbund Mittelthüringen (VMT) is a transport association in the middle of Thuringia, Germany.
-It comprises the cities of Erfurt, Weimar and Jena and Gera as well as parts of the districts of Weimarer Land, Sömmerda, Gotha, Ilm-Kreis, Saale-Holzland-Kreis and Burgenlandkreis.
+The Verkehrsverbund Mittelthüringen (VMT) is a transport association in central Thuringia, Germany.
+It comprises the cities of Erfurt, Weimar, Jena, and Gera, as well as parts of the districts of Weimarer Land, Sömmerda, Gotha, Ilm-Kreis, Saale-Holzland-Kreis, and Burgenlandkreis.

 The VMT is supported by the Verkehrsgemeinschaft Mittelthüringen GmbH (VMT GmbH).
 As part of this transport association, the Verbundtarif Mittelthüringen (short for VMT or Voll-Mobil-Ticket) was introduced, which applies to trains and trams as well as various bus routes in the independent cities of Erfurt, Weimar, Jena and Gera and in the district of Weimarer Land with the city of Apolda.
 The tariff merger was mainly due to the high number of passengers and commuters between the four cities.

 History

 The tariff came into force on April 1, 2006, replacing the RegioMobil tariff, which was a predecessor of Deutsche Bahn.
 The price of the tickets depends on the tariff zones to be crossed.
 With the ticket, trains of DB Regio, Abellio Rail Mitteldeutschland, Süd-Thüringen-Bahn and Erfurter Bahn, the regional public transport in the cities as well as the intercity bus services of the municipal and private transport companies in the network area can be used.

 When the timetable was changed in February 2009, validators were introduced at the stations in the tariff area, so that the rule that all tickets had already been validated, which some customers found impractical, no longer applied.

 On 12 December 2010, the VMT was extended to include the Saale-Holzland-Kreis, the remaining parts of the Weimarer Land district, the Gotha district and the city of Gera.
 In addition, the railway lines to Bad Langensalza as well as individual bus lines to Sömmerda, Zeitz, Neustadt an der Orla, Rudolstadt, Oberhof, Schmalkalden and Eisenach are included in the integrated tariff.